Flowchart Layout in Blazor Diagram Component

 </SfDiagramComponent>

-The decision symbol in a flowchart represents a question or condition that leads to different paths based on a binary outcome (Yes/No, True/False).
-You can customize the output direction of these paths using the YesBranchDirection and NoBranchDirection properties of the FlowchartLayoutSettings class.
+The decision symbol represents a question or condition that leads to different paths based on a binary outcome (Yes/No, True/False).
+Customize the output direction of these paths using the YesBranchDirection and NoBranchDirection properties of the FlowchartLayoutSettings.

-Left In Flow - Arranges the Yes/No branch to the left of the decision symbol.
+Left In Flow - Places the branch to the left of the decision symbol.

-Right In Flow - Arranges the Yes/No branch to the right of the decision symbol.
+Right In Flow - Places the branch to the right of the decision symbol.

 The following table will explain the pictorial representation of the behavior: